nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Click on the menu bar `Actions` > `Find expired`

+:bulb: Items that are expiring on the same day are not considered expired

 #### 3.1.7 Looking for products that are out of stock : `out-of-stock`

 Lists products that are out of stock.